Take a look at the official website now!

 How do I know if I have obstructive sleep apnea?

-There is a simple home test you can take in the comfort of your own bed, rather than spend a night in a sleep lab, which may be inconvenient and uncomfortable.
+There is a simple home test you can take in the comfort of your own bed.
+The other option is to spend a night in a sleep lab, which may be inconvenient and uncomfortable.

 What can be done to treat sleep apnea?